 We had the Seven Wonders of the World for the longest time.
 But, except for the Great Pyramids of Egypt, the rest were only distant memories.
 This was the reason for starting a global contest 2007 to the new Seven Wonders and this list is finally in front of us.
 Over one hundred million votes chose these places.

 Taj Mahal, India

 This one is the symbol of one great love.
-Mughal Emperor Shah Jahan ordered construction in 1632 as a monument to his wife, Mumtaz Mahal.
+Mughal Emperor Shah Jahan ordered the construction in 1632 as a monument to his wife, Mumtaz Mahal.
 The Taj Mahal is an ivory-white marble mausoleum on the south bank of the Yamuna river in the Indian city of Agra.